Lcoates5/WeatherWiz/README.md

   * [Questions](#questions)

   ## Installation
+  Start by down loading render.
+From there you can use npm run start to use the application.

   ## Usage
-  Please see some example screenshots here
+  Please see some example screenshots here as well as the deployed application at https://weatherwiz-1.onrender.com

   ## License
   MIT